Idris Kadded

-Idris Kadded Benoit (born 2 November 1998) is a French footballer who plays as a forward for Championnat National 3 club JA Drancy.
-He was previously with Scottish club Dundee United in Scotland.
-A former youth player with Nice, he also played in France for Vaulx-en-Velin.
+Idris Kadded Benoit (born 2 November 1998) is a French footballer who plays as a forward for Montreuil FC.

 Playing career

 Kadded was born in Lyon and played for Nice as a youth player.
 He made one appearance for the club's reserve team in National 2, against Hyères in January 2017.
 After being released by Nice, he joined Vaulx-en-Velin in National 3 prior to the 2017–18 season.
 Having made six league appearances without scoring, he went on trial to Scottish Championship club Dundee United in January 2018 and was subsequently offered a contract.
 Kadded signed as an amateur for the rest of the season with Dundee United on 20 January 2018, and made his debut the same day as a substitute in a Scottish Cup tie against Alloa Athletic.
 Manager Csaba László stated that, despite his amateur status, he would consider Kadded as a first team player.
 Kadded left the club at the end of the season, having made only one further substitute appearance.

 On 1 January 2019, Kadded signed a six-month contract with Nottingham Forest.

 After returning to France with Red Star B for a season, Kadded signed with Lusitanos Saint-Maur on 15 July 2020.